Eastern Range: History

-By 2017, the Eastern Range had upgraded their legacy operational processes and equipment to be able to support a much faster cadence of rocket launches for SpaceX AFTS-controlled rocket launches, but they did not use the capability when an opportunity arose to increase range launch cadence in October 2018.
-The first planned use of the more rapid cadence was in August 2019.
+By 2017, the Eastern Range had upgraded their legacy operational processes and equipment to be able to support a much faster frequency of rocket launches for SpaceX AFTS-controlled rocket launches, but they did not use the capability when an opportunity arose to increase range launch rate in October 2018.
+The first planned use of the more rapid rate was in August 2019.

 As of 2019, the range said that it could "support up to 48 launches per year from Florida" with an "eventual goal [to] get to a capability to launch two different rockets within 24 hours".